VVain716/Chess-engine-cpp/README.md

 Chess board and the ruleset have been built

 # How to run
-Make sure that you have cmake and make installed.
+Make sure that you have cmake, make and g++ installed.

 Run
 ```bash